NIRVANALAN/LN3Diff/README.md

 ## :mega: Updates

 [08/2024] We have released the new 3D VAE trained on G-Objaverse full sets, and the corresponding DiT-based T23D and I23D model, trained with flow-matching.
-Please see the samples below.
+Please check the samples below.

 [06/2024] LN3Diff got accepted to ECCV 2024 :partying_face:!

-[03/2024] Initial release.

 [04/2024] Inference and training codes on Objaverse, ShapeNet and FFHQ are released, including pre-trained model and training dataset.

+[03/2024] Initial code release.

 ## :dromedary_camel: TODO

+- [ ] Add Gradio demo.
+- [x] Release the new I23D flow-matching-based DiT model trained with 180K G-Objaverse instances (Aug 2024).
-- [x] Release the new T23D and I23D DiT model trained with 180K G-Objaverse instances (Aug 2024).
+- [x] Release the new T23D DDPM-based DiT model trained with 180K G-Objaverse instances (Aug 2024).
 - [x] Release the new 3D VAE trained with 180K G-Objaverse instances (July 2024).
 - [x] Release DiT-based, flow-matching based 3D generation framework (July 2024).
 - [ ] Polish the dataset preparation and training doc.
 - [ ] add metrics evaluation scripts and samples.
 - [ ] Lint the code.
-- [ ] Add Gradio demo.
 - [x] Release the inference and training code (Apr 2024).
 - [x] Release the pre-trained checkpoints of ShapeNet and FFHQ (Apr 2024).
 - [x] Release the pre-trained checkpoints of T23D Objaverse model trained with 30K+ instances dataset (Apr 2024).